Emerald Ash Borer

 Originally from Asia, EAB was discovered in Michigan in 2002 and has been found in 29 states.
 It is estimated that it has killed over 60 million trees.

 EAB was first found in Colorado in 2013 in the city of Boulder.
-Since then it has also been found in Gunbarrel, Lafayette, and Longmont.
+Since then it has also been found in areas of Adams, Boulder, Broomfield and Larimer counties.
 It has not been found in Jefferson County.

 USDA has established quarantine areas.
 Ash wood, trees or seedlings from the infested areas may not be brought into Jefferson County.

 Ash trees account for approximately 15% of the trees in our urban forests.
 When we lose our trees to pests, we also lose the many environmental benefits trees bring to our neighborhoods.

 - Shade provides cooling and reduces energy use

 - Provide diversity for insects and wildlife

 Homeowners can contribute to the health of our urban forests by planting a variety of trees.
 Having a mix of species reduces the impacts of pests like EAB that feed on a very limited host range.